telefonicaid/fiware-orion/test/jmeter/README.md

 	6- fill the report in Google doc

 #### Scripts:
-1. **orionPerformanceTest.jmx**  (used for Max Performance, Mongo Impact, Scale UP, Scale OUT).
+1. **orionPerformanceTest.jmx**  (used by Max Performance, Mongo Impact, Scale UP, Scale OUT).
 It can used for one standalone VM or a balanced cluster of VM with 4 nodes maximum.
 	+ Properties:
 		* PROJECT    - project name (DEFAULT by default)
 		* TESTNAME   - test name (orionPerformanceTest by default)